HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/installation/index.md

 !!! important
     Before enabling Content Reporting, it is required to enable Practitioner Studio.
 For more information on how to enable Practitioner Studio, refer to [How to enable Practitioner Studio](../../../../build_sites/practitioner_studio/working_with_ps/enable_prac_studio.md).
 After enabling Content Reporting, it can then be used with other themes.

+!!! note
+    Content Reporting cannot be enabled in a Virtual Portal.

 ### Enabling Content Reporting

 To enable Content Reporting, run the **enable-content-reporting** config task.
 It is not required to stop or restart the Portal when running these configuration tasks.